 An attorney for the U.S. government will also present a case, against you.
 That attorney will be allowed to cross examine you and any witnesses you might bring.

 An individual hearing can last anywhere from a few hours to many days (but not all in a row).
 If you cannot finish the hearing on the first date it's set for, the judge will schedule a continued hearing for a later date.
 Because it is a lengthy and complicated procedure, it's best to have the help of an experienced immigration attorney.

-You and your witnesses should arrive at the immigration courthouse well in time for the scheduled hearing.
+If appearing in person, you and your witnesses should arrive at the immigration courthouse well in time for the scheduled hearing.
 Any witnesses you have may be asked to wait in the lobby or waiting room until the IJ is ready to hear their testimony.

 After the record is complete, the IJ will ask you, called the "Respondent," to take a seat on the witness stand.
 There, you will be sworn in (raise your right hand and promise to tell the truth).

 If you have an attorney, your attorney will start to ask you questions and you will respond.
 During this questioning, the IJ may interrupt to ask questions or to seek clarification.
 Once your attorney has completed the intended line of questioning, the DHS attorney will ask you questions.
 The IJ may also interrupt to ask questions or seek clarification.